Frank-Erukainure/Gesture-Recognition-Algorithm-using-IMU-Sensor/README.md

 # Gesture-Recognition-Algorithm-using-IMU-Sensor
-This project uses IMU sensor data fusion with Machine Learning to implement a gesture recognition algorithm.
+This project uses IMU sensor (MPU9250) data fusion with Machine Learning to implement a gesture recognition algorithm.
+The codes attached are based on the Python script and C script.
+A project report is also attached which contains a brief overview of the project and results.